-For the presidential election, registered voters who, by reason of their duties in connection with the election (e.g. security personnel or election officers on election duty away from their stations), will be unable to be present at the polling stations where they are registered, may apply to the Commission for certificates authorizing them to vote at other polling stations.
+For the presidential election, registered voters who, by reason of their duties in connection with the election (e.g. security personnel on election duty away from their stations), will be unable to be present at the polling stations where they are registered, may apply to the Commission for certificates authorizing them to vote at another polling station.
 Such an application must be endorsed by the applicant's superior officer.

 In the case of the parliamentary election, upon application, such registered voters will be allowed to vote on an appointed day, usually within seven days to the actual election.
 This is to enable them to vote for the candidates of their choice in their various constituencies.
 The votes cast by these special voters are not counted immediately.
-Instead, the ballot boxes used are sealed and kept in the custody of the Police until the day of the election, when they are counted and added to the votes cast at the regular polling stations.
+Instead, the ballot boxes used are sealed and kept in the custody of the Police until the day of the election, when they are added to the votes cast at the relevant polling stations for counting.